-a) Minor subdivisions that create 6 or fewer lots are subject to the dimensional requirements in Section 5:3.3 and do not require Rural Residential Site Plan approval.
-Subdivisions that create 7 or more lots are subject to the requirements in Section 6:12 (Rural Residential Site Plans in the RP and RN Districts) and require an approved Rural Residential Site Plan prior to platting and issuance of building or construction permits.
+a) Minor subdivisions that create 7 or fewer total lots (6 new lots plus the remnant of the parent parcel) are subject to the dimensional requirements in Section 5:3.3 and do not require Rural Residential Site Plan approval.

+b) Subdivisions that create 8 or more total lots are subject to the requirements in Section 6:12 (Rural Residential Site Plans in the RP and RN Districts) and require an approved Rural Residential Site Plan prior to platting and issuance of building or construction permits.